Soundtrap/Spotify

 01

-We distinguished between shared and private actions.
+Removing unintended disruptions by distinguishing between shared and private actions.

 “Somebody muting my track while I’m working on it is extremely disruptive.
 I might quit Soundtrap if it keeps happening.”